jbrown1618/vector/docs/api/vector.scalaroperations.equals.md

 ## ScalarOperations.equals() method

-Returns true if the scalars are equal.
+Tests if the scalars are equal.
 Implementors should ensure that the operation is reflexive, associative, and transitive.

 <b>Signature:</b>